Yousef-Albasel/Vertex/README.md

 - Add Common keyboard binds to make editing easier
 - Make sure to make Hierarchical Listing support
 - Add support to graphics engine (Should be optional to install or not)
+- Make the sidebar retractable
+- Make the vertex portal site
+- Production